Hamiltonian Active Particles in Incompressible Fluid Membranes: Hamiltonian formulation for dipoles

-In the screened regime ($\kappa r\gg1$), the dipolar flow becomes \emph{vorticity free}, as shown in Eq.~\eqref{farvort}.
-With no hydrodynamic torque acting on the dipole axes, orientations remain fixed and the dynamics reduce naturally to a position--only description.
-This irrotational structure, together with membrane incompressibility, makes the far field an \emph{intrinsically} Hamiltonian regime: the pairwise interactions derive directly from the screened stream function.
-For well--separated dipoles ($\kappa r_{ij}\gg1$), the screened stream function~\eqref{eq:psi_far} yields
+In the screened regime ($\kappa r\gg1$), the dipolar flow becomes \emph{vorticity-free}, as shown in Eq.~\eqref{farvort}.
+In the absence of hydrodynamic torque, dipole orientations remain fixed, so the dipoles are \textit{naturally} quenched.
+A position-only Hamiltonian therefore exists.
+For co-aligned quenched dipoles, the screened stream function~\eqref{eq:psi_far} then yields